FuelLabs/fuel-core/docs/poa/flows.md

 ## PoA Gossip-Sync Flow

-When a non-producer is synced to the PoA node, the synchronizer can switch to using gossip to capture newly finalized blocks.
+When a full-node is synced to the network, the synchronizer module can switch to using gossip to capture newly finalized blocks.

 ```mermaid
 sequenceDiagram